jhrcook/100DaysOfSwift/README.md

 **Day 17 - June 21, 2019:** Covered type casting - I was suprized to learn about the seemingly flippant `Any` and `AnyObject` types.
 I also covered nested types where enums or structs can be nested within others and called using subscript dot syntax.
 Finally, I began extensions which seem like a very powerful feature.

 **Day 18 - June 22, 2019:** Finished up extensions where I learned how to add methods, subscripts, and nested types to existing types.
 I then bagan the section on protocols.

+**Day 19 - June 23, 2019:** Still working on protocols (one more section left).
+Today I covered extending an already existing type to conform to a protocol, defining collection types as protocols, protocol inheritance, class-only protocols, protocol composition, checking for conformance, and optional requirements (which may be obvious from the oxymoronic name, seems to defeat the purpose of protocols).